ahxmeds/autopet-oncology-generalizability/README.md

 The original CT images and annotations were resampled to the resolution of the original PET images, and CT intensities (in Hounsfield units) were clipped between `(-1024, 1024)`.
 Both PET (in SUV) and CT intensities were normalized in `(0,1)`.
 All the images were then resampled to a voxel spacing of `2.0 mm × 2.0 mm × 2.0 mm`.
 During training, randomly cropped patches of sizes `192 × 192 × 192` were extracted with centers on a foreground or a background voxel with probabilities 5/6 and 1/6, respectively.
 Spatial augmentations like random affine and 3D elastic deformations were applied to the cropped patches.
 Input to the network was created by combining the PET and CT patches along the channel dimension.

 ### Hardware and network architecture used
-All our networks were trained on a Standard_NC24s_v3 Azure Virtual Machines from Microsoft consisting of 4 NVIDIA GPUs with 16 GiB RAM each and 24 vCPUs with overall 448 GiB RAM.
+All our networks were trained with `nn.DataParallel()` wrapper on a Standard_NC24s_v3 Azure Virtual Machines from Microsoft consisting of 4 NVIDIA GPUs with 16 GiB RAM each and 24 vCPUs with overall 448 GiB RAM.

 A `UNet` with residual units adapted from the `MONAI` [[1]](#1) was used in this work.
 This network architecture is shown in Figure 1 below and it can be created using the `monai.networks.nets.UNet` class of MONAI as follows:
 ```